naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 'alpha' : 2e+2
 ```

 For a description and complete list of parameters, please see the official documentation at https://xgboost.readthedocs.io/en/latest/parameter.html.
-We still need to choose how many boosting rounds we would like to perform, then we can train a model as follows (Python):
+Once the parameters are set, we can train a model for a given number of boosting rounds as follows (Python):

 ```python
 import xgboost as xgb